slandau3/ChatterText/README.md

-# ChatterText
+# TextBot

-ReadME File To ChatterText Android App.
+ReadME File To TextBot Android App.

-ChatterText is an application that sends and recieves text messages using the ChatterBot API.
+TextBot is an application that sends and recieves text messages using various ChatBot APIs.